abdelazizSalah/Ethical-Labs/Buffer_Overflow/task1_write_up.md

 ### Back to the program Task 1.1:
 1. the first step is always to try to run the program in the normal behaviour and check if it works properly, and here is a screenshot using the 3 provided interfaces:
     * ![alt text](image-11.png)
-2. now lets try to create a python script which insert inputs with my defined input length:
+2. now lets try to create a python script which insert inputs with my defined input length:4
+    - you can find this script at: **Buffer_Overflow/b-tu/AttackingAddScript.py**
     ``` python
     import subprocess